kartikmathur30/Hack-with-CW/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 How to setup software environment:
-Firstly, Run and install Pytesseract on your system using tesserace setup (Use link provided in the file "Pytesseract module download from here" to install setup).
+Firstly, Run and install Pytesseract on your system using tesserace setup (Use link: "https://github.com/UB-Mannheim/tesseract/wiki" to install setup).
 Next, run the Visiting card scanner application setup and Hurray! you are on-board.
 Now upload your Visiting/Bussiness card image and then convert it to text.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------